forestgrape/coronavirus/index.md

   But do <strong>not</strong> rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.

-- Measure your temperature several times every day and record the values.
-As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
-Many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#zhang), [Wong](#wong), [Zhong](#zhong).
-The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
-In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.

 - Covid-19 is different from a common respiratory disease.
 It doesn't start with a soar throat nor with a runny nose, it starts from within, from the lungs.
 Early symptoms can be some chill (because your body is increasing the temperature to fight the viruses) or some strange feeling sort like a small poisening, like having eaten something rotten or drunken too much.
 Feeling tired could be a symptom too.
 These symptoms are not specific to Covid-19 though, they can have other causes: Cold air, having eaten something rotten or not enough sleep.
 Early symptoms can be easily overlooked, so the first thing to notice can very well be a soar throat.
-Listen to your body and ask for the source of the sounds.
+Observe your body, write down the observations and if possible measure:

+    Measure your temperature several times every day and record the values.
+As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
+Many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#zhang), [Wong](#wong), [Zhong](#zhong).
+The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
+In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily, relax and do some sport